crisisfighters/crisisfighters.org/content/_index.md

 ---
 title: Our Future Needs You.
 featured_image: '/images/desert.jpg'
-description: "Learn how you have the biggest impact the crisis!"
+description: "Learn how you can go out and save our world!"
 ---

 The breakdown of our climate and natural world [threatens our civilization](https://rebellion.earth/the-truth/the-emergency).
 The best available science says: